System

 • The pipeline and pump infrastructure enable precise irrigation, conserving water resources and improving crop productivity sustainably.

-Water distribution: In a micro-irrigation system involves a network of pipelines spread across the project area for regulated delivery.
-The mainline, sub-mainline, and lateral pipes transport water from the pumping station to specific locations.
-This network ensures precise, controlled water supply to maximizing efficiency and minimizing wastage.
+The system involves a network of pipelines spread across the project area for regulated delivery.
+The mainline, sub-mainline, and lateral pipes transport water to specific locations, ensuring precise, efficient supply and minimizing wastage.

-OMS (Outlet Management System): Automated control systems manage irrigation by regulating water flow and distribution remotely.
-Sensors, valves, and RTU controllers ensure precise water delivery based on preprogramed conditions.
-This technology enhances efficiency, reduces manual intervention, and supports sustainable water management in agriculture.
+Automated control systems regulate water flow and distribution remotely using sensors, valves, and RTU controllers.
+It enhances efficiency, reduces manual work, and supports sustainable water management in agriculture.

 Automation of Pumping Station

-Sensors: Continuously monitor water levels, flow rates, and pressure in the system to ensure optimal performance.
+Continuously monitor water levels, flow rates, and pressure to ensure optimal performance.

-Automated Pump Control: Pumps operate dynamically, adjusting based on real-time demand and environmental conditions, reducing energy and water wastage.
+Pumps operate dynamically based on real-time demand, reducing energy and water wastage.

-OSCADA Integration: Enables remote monitoring, control, and data analysis for efficient irrigation management and decision-making.
+Allows remote monitoring, control, and data analysis for efficient irrigation management.

-Pipelines: A network of pipelines efficiently delivers water to different irrigation zones, ensuring uniform distribution.
+Efficiently deliver water to different zones ensuring uniform distribution.

 Optimized Water Extraction: Pumps operate according to real-time agricultural requirements, ensuring efficient water usage tailored to crop needs.